huaweicloud/terraform-provider-huaweicloud/docs/data-sources/waf_reference_tables.md

 The following arguments are supported:

-* `region` - (Optional, String) The region in which to create the WAF reference table resource.
+* `region` - (Optional, String) Specifies the region in which to create the WAF reference table resource.
   If omitted, the provider-level region will be used.

-* `name` - (Optional, String) The name of the reference table.
-The value is case sensitive and matches exactly.
+* `name` - (Optional, String) Specifies the name of the reference table.
+The value is case-sensitive and matches exactly.

 * `enterprise_project_id` - (Optional, String) Specifies the enterprise project ID of WAF reference tables.
+  For enterprise users, if omitted, default enterprise project will be used.

 ## Attribute Reference

 In addition to all arguments above, the following attributes are exported:

+* `id` - The data source ID.

 * `tables` - A list of WAF reference tables.

 The `tables` block supports:

-* `id` - The id of the reference table.
+* `id` - The ID of the reference table.

 * `name` - The name of the reference table.
-The maximum length is 64 characters.
+The maximum length is `64` characters.

 * `type` - The type of the reference table, The options are: `url`, `user-agent`, `ip`, `params`, `cookie`, `referer` and `header`.